Geonovum/NLDT-Architectuur/en/respec/H2-corevalues.md

 Figure 1: Core values from Digital Decade 2030

-We endorse the core values and digital rights and principles of the EU Digital Decade and specifically focus on core values and goals from the NLDT perspective.
+We endorse the core values and digital rights and principles of the EU Digital Decade and specifically focus on core values and goals from the nLDT perspective.

 ## Purpose